 - Notify the Police and if possible obtain a crime or loss reference number for tracking and insurance purposes.

 Limit the Impact of a Theft or Loss

-- Make a note of IMEI serial numbers to enable reporting if stolen.
-Type *#06# into your handset to get the IMEI number.
+- Make a note of computer serial numbers to facilitate reporting if stolen or lost.

-- Use a security marker to label your mobile devices and other high-value items.
+- Use a security marker to label your computers and other high-value items.